With remote working now becoming commonplace, line managers must be competent at supporting, encouraging and guiding their teams from afar.

 - What is your work set-up like?
 Do you feel like you’re able to concentrate and work well at home?

 - Do you feel like you’re as motivated and productive as you were in the office?

 - Is there anything else that might be impacting on your work that you feel I should know about?

 Embrace ‘candid conversations’ and coaching

 Trust is critical in the current working environment, and the other side to that coin is honesty.
-In order to have a productive conversation with poor performing staff, line managers need to strike the right balance between empathy for the difficulties the employee might be facing with COVID-19, and being upfront about the performance concern they’ve identified.
+In order to have a productive conversation with poor performing staff, line managers need to strike the right balance between empathy for the difficulties the employee might be facing with remote working, and being upfront about the performance concern they’ve identified.

 If it’s not already part of the company culture, HR can explain to managers the principles behind candid conversations.
 Taking a candid and factual approach during a performance conversation will ensure everything is out on the virtual ‘table’, so nothing is misunderstood.
 For ‘remote’ conversations to stay on track, it’s even more important that the manager has a clear idea of what they need to address, with evidence by way of examples.

 Providing managers with training on coaching is another way that HR can help with performance management conversations.
 The CIPD has training course and factsheets on coaching that HR could recommend.

 A coaching conversation allows the employee to explain how they feel about the concern the manager has raised, if they agree with it, and how they might resolve things.
 With ownership and responsibility being critical to remote-working success, a coaching approach, whereby the employee acknowledges the problem and solution in their own terms, has the best chance of turning the situation around.